Aviemore: History

+Early history
-The area was inhabited in the Bronze Age already, and three clava cairns remain.

-Prior to 1790, Aviemore was in an exclave of the county of Moray and from 1890 to 1975 it was in the county of Inverness-shire, until the later date being within the Civil Parish of Duthil and Rothiemurchus.
-The village began to grow as a result of it becoming a railway junction in 1898, following which the Highland Railway became a major employer constructing housing for its staff and the Aviemore Hotel.
+The area was already inhabited in the Bronze Age, and three clava cairns remain.
+Prior to 1790, Aviemore was in an exclave of the county of Moray and from 1890 to 1975 it was in the county of Inverness-shire, until the latter date being within the civil parish of Duthil and Rothiemurchus.
+The village began to grow as a result of it becoming a railway junction in 1898, following which the Highland Railway became a major employer, constructing housing for its staff and the Aviemore Hotel.

+Tourism

 Aviemore became one of the first skiing resorts to be established in Scotland with the opening of the chairlift in 1961.
 After the ski centre opened the population of the village grew.
 The resort has since grown into Britain's most visited ski resort during the winter months.

 The Aviemore Hotel was destroyed by fire in 1950, and its site and that of its golf course were used in the 1960s for the construction of the Aviemore Centre.
 It was opened by Lady Fraser of Allander (wife of Sir Hugh Fraser, 2nd Baronet, House of Fraser) in 1966.
 "The Centre", as it became affectionately known, quickly developed into a major Scottish tourist destination, and in its heyday royalty were regular visitors, including Prince Charles and Princess Anne who attended Royal Hunt Balls hosted in the Aviemore Centre's Osprey Rooms.
-The very popular BBC TV show "It's a Christmas Knockout" was held in the complex twice in the 1970s.
+The very popular BBC TV show It's a Christmas Knockout was held in the complex twice in the 1970s.

-Rothiemurchus Golf Club, Aviemore (now defunct) was founded in 1906.
-The club and course closed at the time of WW2.
+Rothiemurchus Golf Club, Aviemore (now defunct), was founded in 1906.
+The club and course closed at the time of the Second World War.